hpc-carpentry/hpc-chapel/episodes/11-parallel-intro.md

 ::::::::::::::::::::::::::::::::::::: callout

-Think of the CPU cores as the painters or workers that will execute your concurrent tasks
+Think of the CPU cores as the painters or workers that will execute your concurrent tasks.

 ::::::::::::::::::::::::::::::::::::::::::::::::